The Lore podcast is dedicated to finding the frightening history behind some of the world’s most famous stories, folk tales, and urban legends.

 There’s nothing quite as creepy as the idea of someone else being in control of our bodies.
 Imagine having no agency as your body is forced to carry out acts against your will!
 Unsettling!

-Many stories have been told throughout human history that revolve around parasites or other external forces taking control of our bodies.
+Many stories have been told throughout human history that revolves around parasites or other external forces taking control of our bodies.

 And this episode of Lore seeks to investigate why it is so common within fiction.

-It turns out there is a very creepy history that has created a precedent for this type of story.
+A very creepy history has created a precedent for this type of story.